ywen407/books-futures-explained/src/conclusion.md

 ### Building a better exectuor

-Right now, we can only run one and one future.
+Right now, we can only run one and one future only.
 Most runtimes has a `spawn` function which let's you start off a future and `await` it later so you can run multiple futures concurrently.